 And in many ways this makes sense, since the mirror can be a great way to check that your form is on point during each rep.

 When you deadlift, however, you don’t want to bend your neck out of alignment with the rest of your body.

 Instead, you want to maintain a neutral spine position at all times, which means that your head should be aligned with your torso throughout the entire movement.

 So, when you get ready to start the lift – with your back straight, butt pushed back, arms locked, and hips slightly above parallel – your head position should also be in a natural alignment with the rest of your body.

-For most guys, this means starting out by looking slightly forward and down, not straight ahead at the mirror.
+For most people, this means starting out by looking slightly forward and down, not straight ahead at the mirror.

 Then, as you begin your lift, your head follows your body upwards, leaving you looking forward at the end of the movement when you’re standing up straight.

 14) You’re over-reliant on straps.

 Now this is a somewhat controversial point, which is why we saved it for last.

 Some people swear by straps for deadlifts, claiming that the most important thing while deadlifting is to lift as much weight as possible, and straps certainly help you do just that.

 Of course, you can strengthen your grip in other ways – but it is very easy to have a disproportionately weak grip if you use straps for all of your sets.

 So, instead of using straps, we recommend using chalk, or a chalk substitute instead.